Layout

 • # of story points retired per team member

-Best Practices for Setting Product Development KPIs
+Best Practices for Setting KPIs in Product Management Teams

 Knowing about product development KPIs isn’t enough.
 Many project managers overcomplicate metrics and fall into measuring things for the sake of measuring them.